savonet/book/audio.md

 ![Testing fallback](fig/test-fallback.pdf)\

 This can be particularly handy if you want to test faded transitions in fallback for instance.
+If you want to vary the kind of sound, the operators `square` and `saw` take similar parameters as `sine` and produce different sound waves.

-Sines can also be generated by special requests using the `synth` protocol, which are of the following form:
+Sines can also be generated by special requests using the `synth`\indexop{synth} protocol, which are of the following form:

 ```